mahtyns/myshop-ecommerce-store/README.md

 You will also see any lint errors in the console.

 ## WIP
-- Search Product ✅, Sort ✅ & Filter Options
+- Filter Options
-- ESLint ✅
+- Product Page
-- Send Email after purchase
 - Discount coupons
-- Product Page
 - Mobile Version
+- Send Email after purchase

+## DONE
+ - Search Product ✅, Sort ✅
+ - ESLint ✅
 ## Structure

 ### Home Page